ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/01_pre-processing.md

 Total RNA is dominated by **ribosomal RNA (rRNA)**, which accounts for >90% of the molecules in a cell but provides almost no useful biological information for most studies, so an enrichment step where the RNA of interest is selected is required.
 The goal of the RNA-seq experiment determines the enrichment strategy; in the most common approaches, the analysis focuses on fully-mature mRNA.
 In this scenario, mRNAs are enriched through the use of **oligo(dT)-coated magnetic beads**, taking advantage of the fact that most mature eukaryotic mRNAs are polyadenylated, but rRNAs are not.

-However, sometimes the analysis needs to include **non-polyadenylated RNAs**, such as prokaryotic RNAs, histone RNAs, and some long non-coding RNAs (lncRNAs).
-In these cases, the use of oligo(dT) would result in the loss of not only the rRNA, but also of the RNA of interest, so a **depletion** strategy is used instead: biotinylated DNA probes that are perfectly complementary to the 18S, 28S, 5S, and 5.8S ribosomal RNA sequences are added.
+Sometimes, however, the analysis needs to include **non-polyadenylated RNAs**, such as prokaryotic RNAs, histone RNAs, and some long non-coding RNAs (lncRNAs).
+In these cases, the use of oligo(dT) would result in the loss of not only the rRNA, but also the RNA of interest, so a **depletion** strategy is used instead: biotinylated DNA probes that are perfectly complementary to the 18S, 28S, 5S, and 5.8S ribosomal RNA sequences are added.
 These probes bind to the rRNA, and then Streptavidin beads are used to pull the rRNA-probe complexes out of the solution.

 Additionally, in degraded or FFPE samples the poly-A tail is often separated from the rest of the gene, so a ribo-depletion step is also required.
 If oligo(dT) are used, they will bind to the fragmented poly-A tails, and the NanoDrop would show a normal concentration of RNA, but the library will have almost no data.
 Therefore, while more expensive, ribo-depletion is a more robust method when handling low-quality samples.